Ümraniye: Places of importance

-In between Üsküdar and Ümraniye there is a 'çilehane' of the Sufi saint Aziz Mahmud Hudayi.
+In between Üsküdar and Ümraniye, there is a 'çilehane' of the Sufi saint Aziz Mahmud Hudayi.
 A çilehane (lit. 'house of despair') was where Sufis would go to pray in seclusion.

 The Haldun Alagaş Sports Hall is located here, which is named after the karateka Haldun Alagaş.
-The venue hosts both national and international basketball, volleyball, handball games and martial art competitions.
+The venue hosts both national and international basketball, volleyball, handball games, and martial arts competitions.

-Due to its elevated altitude, the full scene of Istanbul, including Bosphorus and European Side, can be seen from Ümraniye.
+Due to its elevated altitude, the full scene of Istanbul, including the Bosphorus and the European Side, can be seen from Ümraniye.